CoreElectronics/CE-PiicoDev-Transceiver-MicroPython-Module/README.md

 ### `.on()`

 Turns the radio on.
-This needs to be explicitly called since the radio draws power and takes up memory that you may otherwise need.

 ### `.off()`

-Turns off the radio, thus saving power and memory.
+Turns off the radio.

 ### `.send(message)`